loathers/greenbox/packages/README.md

 Guess what?
 You can!
 Here is the procedure to build your branch locally and see how it works on your own machine without pushing to the loathers.net website.

-- Within the root folder of greenbox, run `yarn workspace greenbox-ui run watch` within your terminal of choice.
+- Within the root folder of greenbox, run `yarn run dev` within your terminal of choice.
 - Open up [http://localhost:5173](http://localhost:5173) on your local machine.
 - This web address _should_ show you a locally compiling version of Greenbox.
 If it doesn't, something has gone wrong.
 - From there, run your compiled piece of TS code after porting it over to your local KoLMafia install.